 Nonprofits are charged a $5 late penalty ($15 total filing fee) if their annual report is filed after the February 1 deadline.
 If the annual report isn’t filed within one year of the deadline, the nonprofit will be involuntarily dissolved.

 The North Dakota Secretary of State has basic guidelines on its website to help you file annual reports for LLCs, corporations, and nonprofits.
-But if you need additional assistance, you can call any of the following numbers:
+But if you need additional assistance, you can reach out to them directly.